Cleansing as an important step in an anti-aging skincare routine.

 There are different types of textures for cleansers (gel, milk-like, foaming,..).
-I would simply recommend sticking to foaming cleansers.
-They are the best.
-Highly effective at removing impurities, without being too harsh – as long as you don’t put too much pressure on your face with your fingers while cleansing.
+I’d simply like to say all my trust is in low pH foaming cleansers.
+They’re the best at doing their job, there’s no competition.
+Highly effective at removing impurities, without being too harsh.

-- Do quick circular movements with your fingers, going from the side to the center of the face.
+- Using your fingers, do quick circular movements on the surface of your skin.
 Exercise the least pressure possible, your products will do the work for you.

-At the end of your day, when its time for evening routine, you need an extra help in order to remove makeup and/or sunscreen (yes sunscreen is hard to remove and therefore requires the same care as makeup would).
+At the end of the day, when its time to cleanse the face, we need extra help in order to remove makeup and sunscreen.
+Yep. sunscreen is hard to remove and therefore requires the same care as makeup would -so be sure not to skip the step.
 For doing so, your (new) best friend is an oil cleanser.
 You can be sure all traces of makeup and sunscreen will be removed with an oil cleanser…without irritating your skin.

 Step 1: Apply cleansing oil on your fingers then spread it on your dry face doing circular movements.
 Here again, avoid exerting too much pressure.
 Oil is very effective at removing dirt, makeup, and sunscreen (which is oil based).
 Rinse.